mparmol/BacterialCore/README.txt

 · Initial clustering threshold with pick_otus; -initial_level #This is the first clustering threshold that will be permorfed by pick_otus (default 0.97).

 · Last clustering threshold with pick_otus; -final_level #This is the last clustering threshold that will be evaluated.

+· Minimun percetage of samples to declare a core; -min_core_percentage #This value can be modified if we decided that a core is not necessary present in all the samples (default 1).

+· Tree clustering level;-tree_level #Reference tree to be used for pick_otus analysis in the tree study (default 97).

 · Tree type analysis; -tree_type_analysis #Core detection can be evaluated using three different methods and a last option to only see the abundance of each leaf and node [default 1].
 	1: All samples must have at least one read mapping to the leaf or node.